ulfschneider/ulf.website/content/posts/2024-10-04-most-simple-tablist.md

 : will wrap the tab into a new line if there is not sufficient space left anymore, this is important to visualize the tab content

 `align-items:flex-end`
-: will move the content of each tab label to the bottom, in case there tab labels with different height
+: will move the content of each tab label to the bottom, in case there are tab labels of different height

 With